 March 1- March 31

 - Incoming gate open: 9:00 a.m. - 4 p.m.

 - Incoming gate open: 8:00 a.m. - 5 p.m.

 - Incoming gate open: 7:00 a.m. - 6 p.m.

 - Outgoing gate closes: 7 p.m.

 Daily entry fees will be charged Friday, May 22, 2020 through Monday, September 7th, 2020.
 No daily entry fees are charged between Labor Day and memorial day weekend.
-Each person entering the park must pay the entrance fee noted in the fee chart below.
+Each person entering the park must pay the entrance fee.
 Fees are collected for each person entering Boulder Reservoir including runners, walkers and cyclists.
 Additional fees are charged for boat permits.

 - Enforcement: All visitors must comply with all park rules and all swimming and boating regulations.
 Boulder Police will be on site at times to help enforce park regulations and provide public safety and service as needed.

 - Rain Check/Refund Policy: No rain checks will be issued unless a facility is closed due to weather for two or more consecutive hours.
 No rain checks will be issued after 5 p.m.

 If you are bringing a boat to Boulder Reservoir it must have a valid boat permit.
 ONLY small craft permits are available for purchase on-site year-round.
 Please do not use this application for small watercraft permits, Small craft permits do not require an appointment or application, they are available for purchase on demand at the Reservoir.
 They are subject to availability.